Tropical cyclones in 2018: October

 October was an active month of the year but less so than previous months at 11 tropical cyclones.
 Typhoon Yutu became the strongest tropical cyclone in 2018, neck-to-neck with Typhoon Kong-rey.
 Hurricane Michael caused $25.1 billion in damage after making landfall on the Florida Panhandle, becoming the third most intense hurricane to make landfall in the Continental United States in terms of minimum pressure.
 Cyclonic Storms Luban and Titli caused extensive damage throughout countries of Yemen and India, also becoming the first pair of tropical cyclones ever recorded to be active in both the Arabian Sea and Bay of Bengal simultaneously.
 Hurricane Willa also became the closest Category 5 to Mexico since Patricia.

 November

 November featured 10 tropical cyclones.
 Cyclone Gaja made landfall in South India, resulting in about 60 fatalities.

 December

 December was an active month with 13 tropical cyclones forming.
 Cyclone Cilida intensified into an Intense Tropical Cyclone, while never directly making landfall.

 Global effects

+There are a total of seven tropical cyclone basins that tropical cyclones typically form in this table, data from all these basins are added.